 Given the relatively short history of the internet, the proliferation of web development tools and options can be mind-boggling.

-Joomla! is a Content Management System, or CMS, that keeps track of your website's content and provides an easy-to-use interface for nonprogrammers to manage the content themselves without knowing HTML.
-Joomla! is a CMS that is open source, and thus free.
+A Content Management System, keeps track of your website’s content and provides an easy-to-use interface for non-programmers to manage the content themselves without knowing HTML.
+Most are open source, and thus free.
 Open-source software can be accessed by developers and modified to fit their needs.
-Joomla!, which is used by clients ranging from individuals to multinational organizations, is the most popular open-source CMS in the world.
+WordPress and Joomla are used by clients ranging from individuals to multinational organizations, and are the most popular open-source CMSs in the world.

 What are PHP and MySQL?

 PHP, short for Hypertext Preprocessor, is a general-purpose scripting language.
 MySQL is a relational database.
 Together, they interact to produce dynamic sites of any size, shape, and purpose.
 These are the most widely used programming languages on the Internet today.
-Even Joomla! itself is based upon PHP and MySQL.
+Even Joomla, WordPress and most other CMS are based upon PHP and MySQL.

 So which one is for you?

-- Lower cost - Your site development project can take advantage of features that have been previously implemented and are available for free.
-Joomla! has thousands of extensions and plug-ins, most of which are free.
+- Lower cost – Your site development project can take advantage of features that have been previously implemented and are available for free.
+These open source CMSs has thousands of extensions and plug-ins, most of which are free.
 This greatly reduces the number of billable hours required to get your website running.
 Also, many of the implementation decisions have already been made, so less of your own time needs to be spent on designing your site.

 - Faster implementation – Because much of the functionality already exists, your site can be operational sooner.
 Why pay to “reinvent the wheel” if you don’t have to?